Browse our jobs and apply for your next role.

 If you have any questions, we’re here to help.

 Recruiting is no longer only about what you can offer, but also about what you stand for.
 In our globalised world where the next competitor can easily outbid you in a remuneration war, competing for candidates based on salary alone is no longer a sustainable strategy.

-Our upcoming Talent Trends 2023 survey report found that salary still ranks first on a list of job motivators across the Asia Pacific.
+Our Talent Trends 2023 survey report titled ‘The Invisible Revolution’ found that salary still ranks first on a list of job motivators across the Asia Pacific.
 At the same time, 48% of respondents in Vietnam are willing to reject a promotion if they believe it will have a negative effect on their well-being.

 Nikhil Jaiswal, Regional Director of Michael Page India, elaborates, “Salary will always be the top motivator for an employee to join a company.
 However, what is important to note is that salary, alone, is no longer sufficient for candidates to accept a job offer.”

 If a candidate receives multiple job offers, they will not necessarily pick the role that offers the highest salary.
-Instead, they would go with the company that made them feel most welcomed.
+Instead, they would go with the company that made them feel most welcome.

 Related: Why candidate experience matters and how to do it well

 High-performing and talented job applicants are keen on learning and improving their skills, so career growth opportunities are always big motivators for them to join any organisation.